 Biographies

-by Brothers of Mercy, San Jan de Dios, Igulot, Bocaue, 3018 Bulacan, Philippines
+The following Catholic biographies are adapted from Jacob' Other Ladder - by Brothers of Mercy hospice, San Jan de Dios, Igulot, Bocaue, 3018 Bulacan, Philippines

-Mentally Ill Catholic heroes
+Mentally Ill Catholic Heroes

 Blessed Francis Coll was a holy Dominican priest who at the age of 50 became confused and irrational.
 The loss of his mental faculties was not total.
 He did have lucid moments.
 In these brief periods he accepted his condition as being the will of God for him.
 His mental darkness was accompanied by physical darkness, because the 6 years before his holy death, he was also blind.
 Once he said, "If it is the will of God that I be blind, then even if I could recover my sight by touching my eyes, I would not do it."